Policies and Procedures

 - Eating and drinking are not permitted in the division.

 - Special Collections materials are housed in closed stacks and may be used only in the division's Reading Room.
 Researchers complete call slips to request materials, which are retrieved by the staff.
 Many materials are stored off site; advance notice is required for retrieval.

 - Research materials will not be retrieved within 30 minutes of closing.
 All materials must be returned 15 minutes before closing.
 Upon request, materials may be held on reserve in this division.

 - Please handle all research materials very carefully and follow any handling procedures outlined by staff.

 - The use of pens is prohibited; pencils may be obtained from the staff.

 - Researchers are not permitted to photocopy materials.
 Ask staff to explain photocopy request procedures.

-Users who do not follow Reading Room policies and procedures may be denied access to the department's collections.
+Users who do not follow Reading Room policies and procedures may be denied access to the division's collections.

 View our Citations Guide for examples of citations to our collections.